 When you purchase Walt Disney World tickets, you'll see that there are a variety of options to choose from.
 In addition to the number of days, you'll also be able to choose to add on the park hopper option and the two water parks.

-For your two-day visit, you'll need to decide if you want to see all four theme parks, or would prefer to prioritize two parks.
+For your two-day visit, you'll need to decide whether you want to see all four theme parks or prioritize two.
 Before making this decision, you can look at the attractions offered at each park and decide which ones are best for your vacation.
-While my family loves EPCOT and Disney's Hollywood Studios (if we have to choose two parks), you may prefer to visit the Magic Kingdom if you are first-time guests or you have little children.
+While my family loves EPCOT and Disney's Hollywood Studios (if we have to choose two parks), you may prefer the Magic Kingdom if you are first-time guests or have young children.

 If you do want to visit all four theme parks over the two days, you will need to be very thoughtful in your visit.
 You'll also need to get a park hopper ticket.
 That's the only way that you'll be able to visit more than one park per day.
 The park hopper is added to every day of your multi-day ticket.